scrtdd

 Unit: km

-Minimum distance (km) between event and station required for a phase to be used.
-Phases belonging to stations not satisfying this condition will not be used.
+Minimum distance (km) between an event and a station for a phase to be used.
+Phases from stations not satisfying this condition will not be used.

 profile.$name.doubleDifferenceSystem.phaseFiltering.maxStationDistance